Social and Ethics Committee report

 - Social and economic development, including the Group's standing in terms of the:

-- Ten principles set out in the United Nations Global Compact
+- 10 principles set out in the United Nations Global Compact;

 - Good corporate citizenship, including the Group's:

-- Standing in terms of the International Labour Organisation Protocol on decent work and working conditions
+- standing in terms of the International Labour Organisation Protocol on decent work and working conditions; and

 Health and safety reports are reviewed annually by the committee and at least quarterly at the subsidiary level.

 The committee also monitors the Group's application of BBBEE legislation in its South African operations and the promotion of equality and prevention of unfair discrimination throughout the global operations of Datatec.
-Furthermore, it oversees the Group's contribution to the development of communities in South Africa through the Datatec Educational and Technology Foundation.
+Datatec's South African operating subsidiaries, WestconGroup SA (Pty) Ltd and Logicalis SA (Pty) Ltd, achieved Level 1 and Level 2 respectively in terms of their BBBEE accreditation scores for the period under review.
+Furthermore, the committee oversees the Group's contribution to the development of communities in South Africa through the Datatec Educational and Technology Foundation.

-The committee draws matters relating to employment equity, BBBEE, CSI and labour to the attention of the Board and reports on them to shareholders at the Annual General Meeting.
+The committee draws matters relating to employment equity, BBBEE, CSI and labour to the attention of the Board and reports on them to shareholders at the AGM.